Bicycle lights explained: lumen, lux and candela

 The battery of your bicycle light is the energy source that feeds your light.
 It is an integral part of your light that takes up most of the room inside your light.
 Good quality batteries can bring your lights to a whole new level.
-In this blog we will give you some more in-depth information about the batteries that we use in our light to create the best possible experience for you.
+In this blog, we will give you some more in-depth information about the batteries that we use in our light to create the best possible experience for you.
 Keep reading and you will be charged up with knowledge!

 This type of battery has its own solid housing.
 We use the 18650 cell, which is famous for its use in Tesla cars.
 The cylindric lithium-ion comes in a standard size and therefore cannot be produced in other shapes or sizes.
-Although, the standard size makes this type of batteries very strong and solid, and therefore provides its own strong housing.
+Although, the standard size makes this type of battery very strong and solid, and therefore provides its own strong housing.
 This type of battery is available in many different quality levels.
 We use the ones from the best brands available: Samsung and Panasonic.

 The lithium-ion polymer can be specifically shaped for the light.
-They are quite vulnerable and therefore a good housing is necessary.
+They are quite vulnerable and therefore good housing is necessary.
 The outside housing of the light provides protection against the elements.
 Damage to the battery can easily cause shortcuts in the battery.
 The housing of the product has therefore a very important task in keeping the battery safe and secure.

 Some brands promise maximum capabilities; A huge amount of light in combination with a long lifetime.
-In real life it often occurs that these promises won't be kept and the amount of light won't keep up with a long lifetime or the other way around.
+In real life, it often occurs that these promises won't be kept and the amount of light won't keep up with a long lifetime or the other way around.
 Every producer of lights has to make a balance between these two variables.

 Besides, most of our lights have a special battery indicator.
-This indicator tells you when you battery is almost empty and it is time to recharge your light.
+This indicator tells you when your battery is almost empty and it is time to recharge your light.
 Don't stress!
 You will still have plenty of time to ride home safely from the moment that the indicator goes on.

 The battery of your light contains all the energy you need to return home safely in the dark.
 It is such an important part of a light that we have not made any compromises in regards to our batteries.
 The perfect balance between user-friendliness and maximum capabilities.